PROFESSOR TOMMY KOH

 Dr Lam himself brings a wealth of experience and expertise gained from heading an organisation of musicians and safeguarding their rights.
 He was also the Regional Chairman of the Asia Pacific branch of the International Confederation of Societies of Authors and Composers (CISAC) from 1999 to 2010.
 CISAC represents more than 200 members from 103 different countries.
 During Dr Lam’s leadership tenure, composers’ and authors’ rights, and collective management became more established in Asia, with many of them enjoying continuing growth in revenue and significant improvements in their documentation.

 Dr Lam is a strong supporter of Singapore’s local music and artistes.
 In his spare time, he is also a sports enthusiast who participates in marathons and triathlons, and regularly practises boxing and Muay Thai.

 Dr Lam took over the Chairman position from Mr Albert Chiu in April 2019.
 Previously, he was our Vice-Chairman and Treasurer.
-Dr Lam also heads the Finance and Human Resource Committee as well as the Nomination Committee at JASS.
+Dr Lam currently heads the Human Resource Committee as well as the Nomination Committee at JASS.

 MS SUSAN LEONG LAI ONN

 Ms Susan Leong is the Chief Executive Officer of Adsan Law LLC (formerly Yeo-Leong & Peh LLC) and has been practising law for over 30 years.
 She co-heads the Asset Recovery & Insolvency practice group and oversees the systems and processes for loan recovery of local and foreign financial institutions.